Secretary of Agriculture Issues Revised Decision Regarding Farm Best Management Practices In Missisquoi Bay Basin

 The Revised Decision provides a framework for outreach, education and assessment of farms in the watershed and a process for farm-specific development and implementation of a Farm Plan to address identified water quality resource concerns, where needed.
 Farm assessments may conclude that practices required by the RAPs are sufficient to protect water quality and that BMPs may not be required due to a farm’s specific characteristics or management.

-The Secretary’s Revised Decision can be downloaded at here or a copy can be requested by calling the Agency at 802-828-2431.
+The Secretary’s Revised Decision can be downloaded offline, or a copy can be requested by calling the Agency at 802-828-2431.
 The Agency is providing a copy of the decision to Missisquoi Bay Basin farms and stakeholders who submitted public comment.
 The Agency is also posting notice of its decision in area newspapers.

 Revised Secretary's Decision